Peled-Zohar/AutoEntityGenerator/.github/CONTRIBUTING.md

 Then, open a pull request targeting the `main` branch.
 Be sure to give it a meaningful name and a description.
+Include a link to the issue you've worked on in the pull request's description.

 ---